annetteclopezdavila/Advanced_Machine_Learning/Projects/Project4.md

 ~~~
 From the Residuals Plot, we can see that there is a large cluster that travels diagonally.
 This is a warning sign that our model may not be a good fit for this dataset.
 A good fitting model will have a residual plot with scattered points.
 We can note that the pink dots are the training set and the green are the testing set.

 ![image](https://user-images.githubusercontent.com/67920563/114253347-d940e980-9977-11eb-8c8e-703154361eb9.png)

+Our histogram below is skewed to the right:
 ![image](https://user-images.githubusercontent.com/67920563/114253388-fc6b9900-9977-11eb-8c04-a911162321fa.png)

 ## Different Splines